 What is Life Insurance?

-Life insurance is a policy which will pay out a sum of money to your loved ones, either after you’ve died or after a set period.
+Life insurance is a policy that will pay out a sum of money to your loved ones, either after you’ve died or after a set period.
 It has been created to help your family financially when they can no longer rely on your salary or income.

-The money from the policy can be used to clear debts, pay the mortgage off or for everyday use.
+The money from the policy can be used to clear debts, pay the mortgage off, or for everyday use.
 It can also be used towards your funeral.

 Who needs it?

 If you have a partner or family who may struggle financially without you then life insurance is essential.
 If you’re living in a family home with a mortgage that you pay, a policy will be able to provide for them if you die.

 Life insurance isn’t as important if your single and have nobody depending on you.
 If your partner earns enough money for your family to live on, it may also be necessary.
 However, always keep in that a policy can be used to help fund your funeral.